Current Photos and Essays

 Ready for 'El Grito'

-Many tourists 'up north' have a preconceived view of the United México States.
+Many people 'up north' have a preconceived view of the United México States.
 They have been here a couple of time on vacation, did little Mexican travel.
 They flew into the airport, rode a bus or taxi to their tourist hotel and visited the areas near the beach communities.
 They enjoyed the slow, relaxed pace, friendly people.
-Practiced a few Spanish words smelled and ate the food, listened to the music coming from everywhere.
+Practiced a few Spanish words, smelled and ate the food, listened to the music coming from everywhere.
 They enjoyed themselves.
 To them Mexico is all beach, sun and drinks.
 Others have never been to Mexico, afraid of violence from the narco wars.
 They have seen the nightly news of murders and mayhem from drug cartels.
 They think anyone visiting or living in Mexico is crazy.
+The truth lies in-between.

 Early morning streets

-The beach cities large and small offer another and more common Mexico the one of postcards and pictures.
+The beach cities large and small offer another and more common Mexico, the one of postcards and pictures.
 Some beach resorts are also old colonial cities like Campeche in the Yucatan while others like Huatulco were designed as resort areas.
-Few counties have the coastal exposure of Mexico.
-Both sides of the Baja peninsula, Sea of Cortez, Pacific Ocean, Gulf of Mexico with names known around the world Acapulco, Playa del Carmen, Puerto Vallarta, Cabo San Lucas.
+Few counties have the coastal exposure of Mexico, 5800 miles of ocean front.
+Both sides of the Baja peninsula, Sea of Cortez, Pacific Ocean, Gulf of Mexico.
+Names known around the world Acapulco, Playa del Carmen, Puerto Vallarta, Cabo San Lucas.
 Others are more sedate and unknown to the masses Tulum, Sayulita, Barra de Navidad, and Loreto.

 An interesting aspect of living in Mexico is many expats live in areas that are rated ‘dangerous, caution, civil unrest, narco problems’.
 They will tell you how they love their town and have never had any troubles.
 Narco vilonece has ruined tourism in many cities.
-Crime is high in some Mexican cities but crime is high in many northern cities.
+Mexico has crime problem and many areas it is getting worse.
+To the locals crime is their major complaint.
+Many do not trust the police or the army and feel like reporting crime is a waste of time.
 You do not flash your money around, leave your keys in the car, or hang out in bad neighborhoods after dark.
-These are things you don’t do anywhere in any country.
+These are things you don’t do anywhere in any country and increasingly in Mexico.